sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 <extrainfo title="Primary or secondary filter?">

-In the template application, primary filters are shown directly on the search page.
+In the template application, primary filters are shown directly on the map search page.
 Secondary filters are shown when the user clicks the "More filters" button.
+The list search page shows both primary and secondary filters by default.

 </extrainfo>